mnentwig/forthytwo/README.md

 ## What is this?

 The J1 embedded CPU is an outstanding processor for small embedded FPGA applications, remarkable for its minimum size, simplicity and accessibility through Verilator simulation.
-Unfortunately, the same cannot be said for the original Forth-based development environment, a recursion of rabbit holes to trap the unwary developer who thinks he can just start writing code.
+Unfortunately, the same cannot be said for the original Forth-based development environment, a recursion of rabbit holes to trap the unwary developer who thought he could just go and write code.

 Forthytwo starts from a clean slate - it is fully independent of the original build system.
 Since the J1 architecture is a FORTH-targeted stack machine architecture, the input language remains very similar to FORTH but no attempt is made to maintain formal compatibility.